Spectacle (critical theory)

 The spectacle is a central notion in the Situationist theory, developed by Guy Debord in his 1967 book The Society of the Spectacle.
 In the general sense, the spectacle refers to "the autocratic reign of the market economy which had acceded to an irresponsible sovereignty, and the totality of new techniques of government which accompanied this reign."
 It also exists in a more limited sense, where spectacle means the mass media, which are "its most glaring superficial manifestation."
-Debord said that the society of the spectacle came to existence in the late 1920s.

 The critique of the spectacle is a development and application of Karl Marx's concept of fetishism of commodities, reification and alienation, and the way it was reprised by György Lukács in 1923.
-In the society of the spectacle, commodities rule the workers and consumers, instead of being ruled by them; in this way, individuals become passive subjects who contemplate the reified spectacle.
+In the society of the spectacle, commodities rule the workers and consumers, instead of being ruled by them; in this way, individuals become passive subjects who contemplate the reified (or solidified) spectacle.

+Description

+Debord uses the word "Spectacle" to describe an overall social phenomenon where everything directly lived recedes into a representation, describing it as "a separate pseudo-world that can only be looked at", created from the rearrangement of fragmented images taken from every aspect of life.
+It is a worldview that identifies human social life with appearances, leading to the perceived autonomous motion of commodities and images and the negation of social life.
+But in the second chapter of The Society of the Spectacle, Debord turns from the superficially visible nature of the spectacle to its material side, describing it as the outgrowth of commodity fetishism as the production and consumption of commodities colonizes all of social life.
+As a form of false consciousness, the Spectacle is described by Debord as a social relationship in which alienated individuals are connected to the social whole through the spectacular pseudo-world.

+Prof. Hans-Georg Moeller at the University of Macau has characterized the Spectacle as being composed of three theoretical components: